 The governor was inaugurated at the statehouse.

-Notice how in both of these sentences, the doer of the action isn’t mentioned.
+Notice how, in both of these sentences, the doer of the action isn’t mentioned.
 That’s because it’s either implied or irrelevant.
 In the first example, the scientist performing the experiment is the one who placed the rats in the maze.
 In the second, those conducting the inauguration ceremony aren’t relevant to what’s being expressed in the sentence.

 How to change passive voice to active voice

-More flexible scheduling options are deserved by students.
-Significant amounts of tuition are paid to the university every year, and many feel the level of service being paid for by students is not being received.
+“Significant amounts of tuition are paid to the university every year, and many feel the level of service being paid for by students is not being received.”

-Students deserve more flexible scheduling options.
+“Students deserve more flexible scheduling options.”

-Students pay a significant amount of tuition to the university every year, and many feel they aren’t receiving the level of service they’re paying for.
+“Students pay significant amounts of tuition to the university every year, and many feel they aren’t receiving the level of service they’re paying for.”

-Active and passive voice examples
+Active voice and passive voice examples

 Active: Is Ajani visiting us today?